Nelson Agholor: Las Vegas Raiders

 On March 25, 2020, Agholor signed a one-year contract with the Las Vegas Raiders.

 Agholor entered training camp competing for a starting wide receiver job against Tyrell Williams, Zay Jones, Hunter Renfrow, and rookies Henry Ruggs and Bryan Edwards.
 At the end of training camp, head coach Jon Gruden named Agholor the fourth wide receiver on the Raiders' depth chart, behind Ruggs, Edwards, and Renfrow.

 Agholor made his debut with the Raiders in Week 1 against the Carolina Panthers.
 During the game, Agholor caught one pass for a 23-yard touchdown in the 34–30 road victory.

 Following an injury to Edwards in Week 3, Agholor stepped into the starting lineup in Week 4 against the Bills and caught four passes for 44 yards and a touchdown.
 During Week 5 against the Chiefs, Agholor caught two passes for 67 yards, including a 59-yard touchdown reception, as the Raiders won 40–32.
 Two weeks later against the Buccaneers, he had five receptions for 107 receiving yards and a touchdown in the 45–20 loss.
 During Week 14 against the Indianapolis Colts, he had five receptions for 100 yards and a touchdown in the 44–27 loss.
 Two weeks later against the Miami Dolphins, Agholor recorded five receptions for 155 yards, including an 85-yard touchdown reception, during the narrow 26–25 loss.
 He finished the 2020 season with 48 receptions for 896 yards and eight touchdowns in 16 games and 13 starts.

 New England Patriots

 On March 19, 2021, Agholor signed a two-year, $26 million contract with the Patriots.
 In his Patriots debut, Agholor caught a touchdown from Mac Jones against the Dolphins in Week 1.
 Agholor finished the 2021 season with 37 receptions for 473 yards and three touchdowns in 15 games.

 In Week 2 of the 2022 season against the Pittsburgh Steelers, Agholor had six receptions for 110 yards and a touchdown in the 17–14 victory.
+In Week 14 against the Arizona Cardinals, Agholor drew praise after he signaled to officials that teammate DeVante Parker was displaying signs of a head injury; Parker was subsequently evaluated and ruled out of the game with a concussion.
 He finished the season sixth on the team with 31 receptions for 362 yards and two touchdowns, his lowest mark since his rookie year.